nephila/djangocms-export-objects/README.rst

 Caveats
 *******

-* As Django ``load_data`` command matches objects based on their primary key, this tool is mostly intended as a way to do partial backup of existing projects, and to move data between different instances of the same project (say: development and testing environment and so on); using it to move data between projects can lead to data overwrite and data loss.
+* As Django ``loaddata`` command matches objects based on their primary key, this tool is mostly intended as a way to do partial backup of existing projects, and to move data between different instances of the same project (say: development and testing environment and so on); using it to move data between projects can lead to data overwrite and data loss.

-* When exporting a partial subset of pages, all the ancestors will be dumped too, the be able to load them back in a project; existing pages with the same primary keys in the target project will overwritten.
+* When exporting a partial subset of pages, all the ancestors will be dumped too, to be able to load them back in a project; existing pages with the same primary keys in the target project will overwritten.

 * To avoid the above behavior use ``-s`` option, but to be able to load data back